akkefa/ml-notes/docs/probability/hypothesis_testing.md

 From the data, where $\bar{x}=6537$, we reject $H _0$ in favor of $H _1$.\
 The data suggests that the true mean annual health care premium is greater than $\$ 6015$.

+## Hypothesis Testing with P-Values

+Recall that p-values are defined as the following:
+A p-value is the probability that we observe a test statistic at least as extreme as the one we calculated, assuming the null hypothesis is true.
+It isn't immediately obvious what that definition means, so let's look at some examples to really get an idea of what p-values are, and how they work.

+Let's start very simple and say we have 5 data points: x = <1, 2, 3, 4, 5>.
+Let's also assume the data were generated from some normal distribution with a known variance $\sigma$ but an unknown mean $\mu_0$.
+What would be a good guess for the true mean?
+We know that this data could come from *any* normal distribution, so let's make two wild guesses:

+1. The true mean is 100.
+2. The true mean is 3.

+Intuitively, we know that 3 is the better guess.
+But how do we actually determine which of these guesses is more likely?
+By looking at the data and asking "how likely was the data to occur, assuming the guess is true?"

+1. What is the probability that we observed x=<1,2,3,4,5> assuming the mean is 100?
+Probabiliy pretty low.
+And because the p-value is low, we "reject the null hypothesis" that $\mu_0 = 100$.
+2. What is the probability that we observed x=<1,2,3,4,5> assuming the mean is 3?
+Seems reasonable.
+However, something to be careful of is that p-values do not **prove** anything.
+Just because it is probable for the true mean to be 3, does not mean we know the true mean is 3.
+If we have a high p-value, we "fail to reject the null hypothesis" that $\mu_0 = 3$.

+What do "low" and "high" mean?
+That is where your significance level $\alpha$ comes back into play.
+We consider a p-value low if the p-value is less than $\alpha$, and high if it is greater than $\alpha$.

 ## Power Functions
 Let $X_1, X_2, \ldots, X_n$ be a random sample from any distribution with unknown parameter $\theta$ which takes values